pulpiks/create-node-app/README.md

 Scaffold for Node-base project allows you to install the scaffolding project with requied file structure, dependincies, etc.

+First you need to have teh command create-node-base in you ./node_modules/.bin to have the following command in you local workspace.

-To generate the scaffold you can simply execute any of the following commands:
+Then, to generate the scaffold you can simply execute the following command:

-create-node-base  <%=FOLDER_NAME%>
+`create-node-base  <%=FOLDER_NAME%> `

 For example: create-node-base my-server will generate the project in my-server folder

-You can install the scaffold typing the command: create-node-base

-or ./index.js (before chmod +x ./index.js)

 TODO: